- to abscond from; leave: The robbers jumped town.

 - busy and energetic

 Word Origin for jump

-Idioms and Phrases with jumped
+Other Idioms and Phrases with jump

 In addition to the idioms beginning with jump